Kinovea/kinovea-docs/source/measurement/angle.rst

 Angle
 ----------
-To measure an angle, add an angle object and position it's end points.
+To measure an angle, add an angle object and position its end points.

 .. image:: /images/measurement/angle.png